richardhaslam/frackit/appl/example1/README.md

 ```

 where `entityset1` and `entitySet2` are of type `std::vector<Quadrilateral>` and
 store all quadrilaterals that are accepted.
-The sampling of quadrilaterals of the
+The function `evaluate` of the
-two orientations happens subsequently, and the boolean variable `sampleIntoSet1`
-contains the information from which orientation it is currently sampled.
-After an
+`EntityNetworkConstraints` class evaluates the constraints for `quad` against all
+entities contained in `entitySet` and returns `true` only if there no violation of
+any of the defined constraints has been found.
+After an admissible quadrilateral
-admissible quadrilateral has been generated, the line
+has been generated, the line

 ```cpp
 // sample into the other set the next time